TAIP-15: Agent Connection Protocol

 1. Agent A sends Connect message to Agent B with:

-• The party they represent
+• The principal party they represent

 • Desired transaction constraints